vulcanfox/aks-demo/README.md

   }
 }
 ```
+These changes would be applied with zero downtime.

 It’s important to note that we could have easily changed this to use autoscaling instead by setting a min/max count for worker nodes: